Promoting public understanding

 of electoral democracy

-McDougall Trust's quarterly anonymous-peer-reviewed journal Representation has been published (in the present series) since 1960.
+McDougall Trust's quarterly unattributed peer-reviewed journal Representation has been published (in the present series) since 1960.
 Its primary focus is the study of elections and voting systems; but it has a general interest in all matters relating to the theme of representative democracy.

 Representation has established itself as a recognised journal of record and comment in its field, both within the United Kingdom and internationally.